jagveer98/OnlineChatroom/README.md

 # OnlineChatroom
-Chatting website using PHP, MYSQL & AJAX.
+Chatting website using PHP, MYSQL and AJAX.